-Table 2: Crash Severity by Emphasis Area shows the total crashes recorded during the 5-year period for each New Hampshire SHSP emphasis area.
+Table 2 shows the total crashes recorded in the region during the 5-year period from 2018-2022.
+The emphasis areas are the primary factors involved in New Hampshire crashes as identified in the SHSP.
 SHSP emphasis areas are listed as rows and broken down by injury severity as columns.
-Please note that the columns do not add up to the 'Total' shown in the column header.
-Crashes can involve multiple emphasis areas at once - for example, a crash involving a distracted driver who is speeding and driving while impaired would involve three emphasis areas.
+Please note that the columns do not add up to the 'Total' shown in the column header as crashes can often involve multiple emphasis areas at once - for example, a crash involving a distracted driver who is speeding and driving while impaired would involve three emphasis areas.